nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.
-Also make sure to set the shell environment\
-variable JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.

 You may see some instances of the following warning message, which you can safely ignore.

 "Note: Some input files use or override a deprecated API.
 Note: Recompile with -Xlint:deprecation for details."